-Trade policy choices affect access to embodied innovations through imports and competition through imports based entry.
+Trade policy choices affect access to embodied innovations through imports and competition through imports-based entry.
 The contagion potential is affected by the technology/skill intensity of imports (machines, components, raw material) as that provides the basis for 'learning'.
 With trade liberalization, entry through imports is typically not affected by several entry and exit barriers that a domestic enterprise usually faces.
-Consequently, such entry can be of 'hit and run' variety, resulting in high competition effects.
-Trade policy also modifies 'entry' choices for foreign firms; with very liberal trade policy, MNCs can potentially enter through exports rather than through equity based entry.
-There is some evidence to show that in the pre-reform (1991) India trade protectionism adversely affects technological activity among Indian firms; higher rates of protection discouraged firms from keeping abreast of recent technological developments through making or purchasing technology.
-(Basant and Majumder, 1997) A recent paper introduces firm heterogeneity in a theoretical model to explore the impact on trade protection on innovation activities (R&D) of firms.
-The results suggest that trade protection provides incentives to undertake R&D and associated productivity benefits to less efficient domestic firms while the highly efficient firms see a reduction in R&D and productivity with such protection.
-(Song and Vandenbussche, 2008) In this model the less efficient firms undertake R&D presumably to catch-up.
+Consequently, such entry can be of a 'hit and run' variety, resulting in high competition effects.
+Trade policy also modifies 'entry' choices for foreign firms; with very liberal trade policy, MNCs can potentially enter through exports rather than through equity-based entry.
+There is some evidence to show that in the prereform (1991) India, trade protectionism adversely affects technological activity among Indian firms; higher rates of protection discouraged firms from keeping abreast of recent technological developments through making or purchasing technology (Basant & Majumder, 1997).
+A recent paper introduces firm heterogeneity in a theoretical model to explore the impact of trade protection on innovation activities (R&D) of firms.
+The results suggest that trade protection provides incentives to undertake R&D and associated productivity benefits to less efficient domestic firms while the highly efficient firms see a reduction in R&D and productivity with such protection (Song & Vandenbussche, 2008).
+In this model, the less efficient firms undertake R&D presumably to catch up.
 It is not clear how this relationship will pan out over time.
 In any case, the results highlight the fact that the impact of trade policy on innovation would be affected by the distribution of innovation capacity among domestic firms.
 But once again, it is not clear whether a large technology gap would constrain catch-up processes and if the outcomes would be different in the absence of domestic competition.

-Policies for Education and Science & Technology
+Policies for Education and Science and Technology

-Education and S&T policies can intensify competition by generating knowledge for innovation/technology based entry and facilitate contagion by building capabilities to absorb technology and exploit spillover potential.
-Existence of technological capabilities (e.g., trained S&T personnel) can attract innovation intensive investment thereby enhancing competition as well contagion potential.
+Education and S&T policies can intensify competition by generating knowledge for innovation/ technology-based entry and facilitate contagion by building capabilities to absorb technology and exploit spillover potential.
+Existence of technological capabilities (e.g., trained S&T personnel) can attract innovation intensive investment, thereby enhancing competition as well as contagion potential.
 Such capabilities can also enhance participation in global innovation networks which also facilitates learning (contagion).
-Insofar as these policies can also create incentives for commercialization of technologies developed in higher education institutions (HEIs) and University-Industry Linkages (UILs), all the three stages of technological change - invention, innovation, diffusion - get affected.
-The Bayh Dole Act is a classic example in this genre of policies.
-11 There is, however, a lot of skepticism about the efficacy of such an Act in the context of developing countries which are very different from the US in terms of institutional context of HEIs.
-Besides, the evidence on the impact of the Act in the US is also mixed.
-(So et. al., 2008) It has also been argued that the impact of any Act of this kind or of changes in State funding for R&D would depend on the autonomy of the HEI, its governance and the competition it faces for research funding.
-Evidently, if state universities receive a positive funding shock, they are likely to produce more research output (patents) if they are more autonomous and face more competition from private research universities.
-(Aghion et. al., 2009)
+Insofar as these policies can also create incentives for commercialization of technologies developed in higher education institutions (HEIs) and UILs, all the three stages of technological change-invention, innovation, diffusion-get affected.
+The Bayh-Dole Act is a classic example in this genre of policies.12 There is, however, a lot of scepticism about the efficacy of such an Act in the context of developing countries which are very different from the United States in terms of the institutional context of HEIs.
+Besides, the evidence on the impact of the Act in the United States is also mixed (So et al., 2008).
+It has also been argued that the impact of any Act of this kind or of changes in state funding for R&D would depend on the autonomy of the HEI, its governance, and the competition it faces for research funding.
+Evidently, if state universities receive a positive funding shock, they are likely to produce more research output (patents), if they are more autonomous and face more competition from private research universities (Philippe, Mathias, Caroline, Andreu, & André, 2009).